 Integer values which are used by connection.datetimeformat and cursor.datetimeformat.

-mxODBC can handle different output formats for date/time values on a per connection and per cursor basis.
+EIGHTBIT_STRINGFORMAT, MIXED_STRINGFORMAT, UNICODE_STRINGFORMAT, NATIVE_UNICODE_STRINGFORMAT mxODBC can handle different string conversion methods on a per connection and per cursor basis.
 See the documentation of the two attributes for more information.